-GAO recommendations Status Small Business Contracting: Opportunities Exist to Further Improve HUBZone Oversight: GAO-15-234, February 12, 2015 Establish a mechanism to better ensure that firms are notified of changes to HUBZone designations that may affect their participation in the program, such as ensuring that all certified firms and newly certified firms are signed up for the broadcast e-mail system or including more specific information in certification letters about how location in a redesignated area can affect their participation in the program Partially implemented Conduct an assessment of the recertification process and implement additional controls, such as developing criteria and guidance on using a risk-based approach to requesting and verifying firm information, allowing firms to initiate the recertification process, and ensuring that sufficient staff will be dedicated to the effort so that a significant backlog in recertifications does not recur.
+GAO recommendations Status Small Business Contracting: Opportunities Exist to Further Improve HUBZone Oversight: GAO-15-23- 4, February 12, 2015 Establish a mechanism to better ensure that firms are notified of changes to HUBZone designations that may affect their participation in the program, such as ensuring that all certified firms and newly certified firms are signed up for the broadcast e-mail system or including more specific information in certification letters about how location in a redesignated area can affect their participation in the program Partially implemented Conduct an assessment of the recertification process and implement additional controls, such as developing criteria and guidance on using a risk-based approach to requesting and verifying firm information, allowing firms to initiate the recertification process, and ensuring that sufficient staff will be dedicated to the effort so that a significant backlog in recertifications does not recur.
 Open HUBZONE Program: Fraud and Abuse Identified in Four Metropolitan Areas: GAO-09-440, March 25, 2009 Consider incorporating a risk-based mechanism for conducting unannounced site visits as part of the screening and monitoring process.
-Closed- implemented
+Closed-implemented Consider incorporating policies and procedures into SBA's program examinations for evaluating if a HUBZone firm is expending at least 50 percent of the personnel costs of a contract using its own employees.
+Closed - not Implemented Ensure appropriate policies and procedures are in place for the prompt reporting and referral of fraud and abuse to SBA's Office of Inspector General as well as SBA's Suspension and Debarment Official.
+Closed-implemented Take appropriate enforcement actions on the 19 HUBZone firms we found to violate HUBZone program requirements to include, where applicable, immediate removal or decertification from the program, and coordination with SBA's Office of Inspector General as well as SBA's Suspension and Debarment Official.
+Closed-implemented

-See GAO, HUBZone Program: SBA's Control Weaknesses Exposed the Government to Fraud and Abuse, GAO-08-964T (Washington, D.C.: July 17, 2008), which reported the results of a fraud investigation that led to a corrective action briefing to SBA but no recommendations.
+1See GAO, HUBZone Program: SBA's Control Weaknesses Exposed the Government to Fraud and Abuse, GAO-08-964T (Washington, D.C.: July 17, 2008), which reported the results of a fraud investigation that led to a corrective action briefing to SBA but no recommendations.